Layers Configuration

 Activating Specific SDK Layers

-To activate layers located in a particular SDK installation, or layers built locally from source, specify the layer JSON manifest file directory using either VK_LAYER_PATH
+layers built locally from source, specify the layer JSON manifest file

-.
-The difference between VK_LAYER_PATH
+VK_ADD_LAYER_PATH.
+The difference between

-and VK_ADD_LAYER_PATH
+VK_LAYER_PATH and VK_ADD_LAYER_PATH is that

-overrides the system layer paths so that no system layers are loaded by default unless their path is added to the environment variable.
-VK_ADD_LAYER_PATH
+system layers are loaded by default unless their path is added to the

-on the otherhand, causes the loader to search the additional layer paths listed in the environment variable first, and then the standard system paths will be searched.
+causes the loader to search the additional layer paths listed in the

 Example Usage On Windows:

-For example, if a Vulkan SDK is installed in C:\VulkanSDK\1.3.261.0
+For example, if a Vulkan SDK is installed in

-, execute the following in a Command Window:
+C:\VulkanSDK\1.3.261.0, execute the following in a Command

 C:\> set VK_LAYER_PATH=C:\VulkanSDK\1.3.261.0\Bin